metalcarratt/ministry/study/autonomy.md

+Rv 2:7
+> He who has an ear, let him hear what the Spirit says to the churches.
+To him who overcomes, to him I will give to eat of the tree of life, which is in the Paradise of God.

+Co 4:16
+> And when this letter is read among you, cause that it be read in the church of the Laodiceans also, and that you also read the one from Laodicea.

 Building Up the Vital Groups to Gain the Increase CWWL, Letters & Gleanings, vol. 3
 Chapter 1 - Meeting by language, building up the vital groups, and blending the churches